Sea cucumber: Symbiosis and commensalism

 Numerous small animals can live in symbiosis or commensalism with sea cucumbers, as well as some parasites.

-Some cleaner shrimps can live on the tegument of holothurians, in particular several species of the genus Periclimenes (genus which is specialized in echinoderms), in particular Periclimenes imperator.
+Some cleaner shrimps can live on the tegument of holothuroids, in particular several species of the genus Periclimenes (genus which is specialized in echinoderms), in particular Periclimenes imperator.

 A variety of fish, most commonly pearl fish, have evolved a commensalistic symbiotic relationship with sea cucumbers in which the pearl fish will live in sea cucumber's cloaca using it for protection from predation, a source of food (the nutrients passing in and out of the anus from the water), and to develop into their adult stage of life.
 Many polychaete worms (family Polynoidae) and crabs (like Lissocarcinus orbicularis) have also specialized to use the mouth or the cloacal respiratory trees for protection by living inside the sea cucumber.
-Nevertheless, holothurians species of the genus Actinopyga have anal teeth that prevent visitors from penetrating their anus.
+Nevertheless, holothuroids species of the genus Actinopyga have anal teeth that prevent visitors from penetrating their anus.

-Sea cucumbers can also shelter bivalvia as endocommensals, such as Entovalva sp.
+Sea cucumbers can also shelter bivalves as endocommensals, such as Entovalva sp.

 Predators and defensive systems

-Sea cucumbers are often ignored by most of the marine predators because of the toxins they contain (in particular holothurin) and because of their often spectacular defensive systems.
+Sea cucumbers are often ignored by most of the marine predators because of the toxins they contain (in particular, holothurin) and because of their often spectacular defensive systems.
 However, they remain a prey for some highly specialized predators which are not affected by their toxins, such as the big mollusks Tonna galea and Tonna perdix, which paralyzes them using powerful poison before swallowing them completely.

 Some other less specialized and opportunist predators can also prey on sea cucumbers sometimes when they cannot find any better food, such as certain species of fish (triggerfish, pufferfish) and crustaceans (crabs, lobsters, hermit crabs).

 Some species of coral-reef sea cucumbers within the order Aspidochirotida can defend themselves by expelling their sticky cuvierian tubules (enlargements of the respiratory tree that float freely in the coelom) to entangle potential predators.
 When startled, these cucumbers may expel some of them through a tear in the wall of the cloaca in an autotomic process known as evisceration.
 Replacement tubules grow back in one and a half to five weeks, depending on the species.
 The release of these tubules can also be accompanied by the discharge of a toxic chemical known as holothurin, which has similar properties to soap.
 This chemical can kill animals in the vicinity and is one more method by which these sedentary animals can defend themselves.

 Estivation

 If the water temperature becomes too high, some species of sea cucumber from temperate seas can aestivate.
-While they are in this state of dormancy they stop feeding, their gut atrophies, their metabolism slows down and they lose weight.
+While they are in this state of dormancy, they stop feeding, their gut atrophies, their metabolism slows down and they lose weight.
 The body returns to its normal state when conditions improve.